Odin94/Cyoanide/README.md

 * Run in dev mode: `npm run develop`
 * Open http://localhost:8000

+Use `npm run build` to build.

 ## How to use
 This section details how to build your own game using Cyoanide.
 [Find a demo here.](https://cyoanide.odin-matthias.de/games)

+Cyoanide, at its core, works like a Gatsby starter (see [Gatsby](https://www.gatsbyjs.com)).
+This means you use it as a starting project for your Gatsby-powered static website and you can modify the design and add content in the form of markdown documents.
+On top, Cyoanide provides player decision path tracking and background music support.
+Look into the `game-pages/CampingGame` folder for an example.

 ### Writing your Story
 Each scene/page in your story should be within a folder under `game-pages`.
 The folder should have a descriptive name of your scene and contain a [Markdown](https://www.markdownguide.org/cheat-sheet/) file called `index.mdx` and optional image/music files used in the scene.